 Zonulin is the only physiological modulator of intercellular tight junctions described so far that is involved in trafficking of macromolecules and, therefore, in tolerance/immune response balance.
 When the finely tuned zonulin pathway is deregulated in genetically susceptible individuals, both intestinal and extraintestinal autoimmune, inflammatory, and neoplastic disorders can occur.

-A common theory in modern science is that autism may be linked to problems in the gut microbiome, particularly within the first year of life.
-It is thought that leaky gut may be strongly related to autism.
+Autism may be connected to problems in the gut microbiome, particularly within the first year of life.

 Have you or someone you know had leaky gut?
-What did you do to help heal your body?
+What were some of the things that helped?
+Share below.

 Wells, Katie.
 (January 23, 2019).
 Leaky Gut Diet – My Experience with GAPS & SCD.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/23461/leaky-gut-diet/